 In October 1996, the Organization entered into a lease agreement with Inova Fairfax Hospital Systems, Inc. (the Hospital) whereby the Organization would lease from the Hospital certain land owned by the Hospital.
 The agreement includes annual base rent of \$1.00 and provides for an initial lease term of 30 years and contains two 10-year renewal options, for a combined lease period that ends in 2046.
 An independent appraisal determined that the fair value of the space at the time of inception was \$255,668.
 The annual rental value was estimated to be \$5,113 per year.
 In connection with this lease agreement, the Organization discounted the value of the 50-year initial term of the lease using a discount rate of approximately 7.4% and recorded a restricted contribution in 2018 in the amount of \$63,436.
-The implicit contribution receivable under this agreement was not previously recorded in the financial statements and is recorded as a donor-restricted contribution in 2018.
-The value remaining on the use of land as of December 31, 2022 and 2021 is \$55,417 and \$56,226, respectively, and has been recorded as such on the statements of financial position.
-For each of the years ended December 31, 2022 and 2021, rent expense of \$5,113 was recorded in connection with this lease agreement.
+The implicit contribution receivable under this agreement was not previously recorded in the financial statements and was recorded as a donor-restricted contribution in 2018.
+The value remaining on the use of land as of December 31, 2023 and 2022 is \$54,547 and \$55,417, respectively, and has been recorded as such on the statements of financial position.
+For each of the years ended December 31, 2023 and 2022, rent expense of \$5,113 was recorded in connection with this lease agreement.